 Ignorant and foolish people talk of Anglo-Saxons, and fancy these Anglo-Saxons greatly superior to the Spanish or "Latin" races; but this is all fancy work.
-White men are white men-Caucasians-the master-race-the only race or species either capable of a progressive civilization, or of having a history; and the differences we witness are fictitious and accidental)
+White men are white men - Caucasians - the master-race - the only race or species either capable of a progressive civilization, or of having a history ; s and the differences we witness are fictitious and accidentally

-If, therefore, the white men of Mexico had organized a homogenous republic, in accord with the laws of nature, it must have been a grand success; but as they sought to establish a mongrel republic, in conflict with the laws of nature and the will of the Creator, it was, of course, a failure from the start, and must continue so to the end; that is, until the white and mongrel blood is extinct, and the Indian, losing all taught him by the white man, collapses into the condition in which he was originally found by the Spaniards in the fifteenth century.
-This final, and, indeed, rapidly approaching Indian supremacy is the end then of all Spanish America; it being merely a question of time, when it is reached.
+If, therefore, the white men of Mexico had organized a homogenous republic, in accord with the laws of nature, it must have been a grand success ; but as they sought to establish a mongrel republic, in conflict with the laws of nature and the will of the Creator, it was, of course, a failure from the start, and must continue so to the end ; that is, until the white and mongrel blood is extinct, and the Indian, losing all taught him by the white man, collapses into the condition in which he was originally found by the Spaniards in the fifteenth century.
+This final, and, indeed, rapidly approaching Indian supremacy is the end then of all Spanish America ; it being merely a question of time, when it is reached.

-What is to be the future of American civilization, or rather, that of these States, when all south and west of the Rio Grande, or, at most, the Sierra Madre, is given over to Indianism?
-It must be faced,-it can not be ignored; nothing else is possible, if things are left to drift in the present channel.
+What is to be the future of American civilization, or rather, that of these States, when all south and west of the Rio Grande, or, at most, the Sierra Madre, is given over to Indianism ?
+It must be faced, - it can not be ignored ; nothing else is possible, if things are left to drift in the present channel.

-Fanciful persons, ignorant of the nature of the things they speculate on so confidently, like Du Chaillu and others, talk of wild races of men destined to disappear, as if the Almighty Creator had made things so loosely and carelessly, that man or chance could "abolish" His work; and multitudes of thoughtless people, because the Indian "dies out," from our own stupid and crucl ignorance, in our Western territories, suppose the native race is destined to become extinct everywhere.
+Fanciful persons, ignorant of the nature of the things they speculate on so confidently, like Du Chaillu and others, talk of wild races of men destined to disappear, as if the Almighty Creator had made things so loosely and carelessly, that, man or chance could " abolish " His work; and multitudes of thoughtless people, because the Indian " dies out," from our.